Skip to content

 Section titled “9.2.3 The Implicit Model: The Ultimate Symbiosis”

-The relationship between the compiler and runtime is most tightly coupled in implicit parallelism.15 In this paradigm, the programmer uses a domain-specific or functional language (like MATLAB or Haskell) and writes code that contains no explicit parallel directives or function calls.16 The responsibility for identifying and exploiting parallelism falls entirely on the compiler and runtime system.15 For example, when a MATLAB user writes C = A * B for two large matrices, the MATLAB runtime can automatically interpret this high-level operation and dispatch it to a highly optimized, multi-threaded library function (like Intel MKL or OpenBLAS) without the user ever writing a parallel construct.17 In a functional language, the absence of side effects makes it mathematically straightforward for a compiler to prove that two function calls are independent and can be scheduled for concurrent execution.15 This model represents the ultimate fulfillment of the trend toward shifting the burden of parallelism away from the programmer and into the underlying tools, where sophisticated analysis and optimization can be applied automatically.
+The relationship between the compiler and runtime is most closely integrated in implicit parallelism.15 In this paradigm, the programmer uses a domain-specific or functional language (e.g., MATLAB or Haskell) and writes code without explicit parallel directives or function calls.16 The responsibility for identifying and leveraging parallelism lies entirely with the compiler and runtime system.15 For example, when a MATLAB user writes C = A * B for two large matrices, the MATLAB runtime can automatically interpret this high-level operation and dispatch it to a highly optimized, multi-threaded library function (such as Intel MKL or OpenBLAS) without the user writing any parallel constructs.17 In a functional language, the absence of side effects makes it mathematically straightforward for a compiler to prove the independence of two function calls, allowing them to be scheduled for concurrent execution.15 This model exemplifies the trend of shifting the responsibility for parallelism from the programmer to the underlying tools, where sophisticated analysis and optimization can be applied automatically.

 1. Compiler for Parallel Machines.
 Parallel computing is an approach …, accessed October 7, 2025, https://medium.com/@omkar.patil20/compiler-for-parallel-machines-9df80e04d6bf 2 3 4 5